Enter your ZIP to find local pros.

 • Cost: $0.30 to $0.82 per linear foot

-PEX (cross-linked polyethylene) pipes are known for their flexibility and ease of installation.
-They are an excellent choice for modern plumbing systems and are often used in renovations or new construction projects.
-PEX pipes can bend around corners, reducing the need for connectors and fittings.
+PEX (cross-linked polyethylene) is popular in modern plumbing because it’s flexible and easy to install.
+It’s often used in renovations and new construction since it can bend around corners, reducing the need for fittings.

 Pros: